Emergency Recovery Project 1

 -The Emergency Recovery Project financed the repairs of 109 homes through the Sint Maarten Housing Development Foundation.
 Contracts are prepared for several hundred additional home repairs.

--Two police stations, which were heavily damaged by hurricane Irma, have been renovated and fortified to withstand major hurricanes.
+-The two police stations, which were heavily damaged by hurricane Irma, have been renovated and fortified to withstand major hurricanes.

 -Fire station equipment and protective gear has been procured.